 5. Gruber dies hard

 The unforgettable spectacle of Hans Gruber plummeting to his death from the 35th storey of the Nakatomi building doesn't exactly scream Christmas.
-But as with everything in Die Hard, there are multiple subtle background details reinforcing the Yuletide sentiment.
+But as with everything in Die Hard, multiple subtle background details reinforce the Yuletide sentiment.
 In this dynamically staged and atmospheric scene, replete with sweat, blood-red lighting, fire, broken glass and sheets of paper blowing around, it's Michael Kamen's pulsating use of sleigh bells that reinforces the sense of a Christmas season gone to absolute hell.
 Fortunately, we have Frank Sinatra's 'Let It Snow' on hand during the end credits to restore a sense of celebratory tradition.
 Let's hear it one more time: Die Hard IS a Christmas movie.